ScriptsByChris/Audio-Logger/README.md

 # Audio-Logger

 Requirements:
-Streaming Server (local or remote) to record from.
+Streaming Server (local or remote) to record from & Streamripper
-Streamripper

 ## Record broadcast.